naturepoems/naturepoems/quotes/Classical-Haiku-(Bashō,-Buson,-Issa)/Masaoka-Shiki/index.md

 ---
 layout: author
 title: Masaoka Shiki
-description: "Masaoka Shiki (1867-1902) is credited with the modernization of haiku.
-While he deviated from traditional styles, his focus on nature and the seasons remains prominent in his work, paving the way for future haiku poets."
+description: "Shiki (1867-1902) was instrumental in the modernization of haiku, blending traditional forms with new themes.
+He wrote extensively on nature, capturing the essence of seasons and landscapes in his works."
 subject: "Classical Haiku (Bashō, Buson, Issa)"
 parent: Classical Haiku (Bashō, Buson, Issa)
 permalink: /Classical Haiku (Bashō, Buson, Issa)/authors/Masaoka-Shiki/